The 'toxic' couple who murdered their au pair

 Kouider, 35, suspected her former boyfriend Mark Walton, a founding member of the Irish pop group Boyzone, was having an affair with her young au pair.

-The Old Bailey heard how she and 40-year-old Medouni applied "pressure and relentless intimidation" to force Miss Lionnet to admit she had helped Mr Walton come to the couple's home in the London suburb of Southfields to drug and sexually abuse the occupants.
+The Old Bailey heard how she and 40-year-old Medouni applied "pressure and relentless intimidation" on Miss Lionnet to admit being in a sexual relationship with Mr Walton.

+They insisted their young au pair had helped him come to the couple's home in the London suburb of Southfields to drug and sexually abuse the occupants.

-Hours of footage recorded by the couple over several months showed a terrified Miss Lionnet being accused of being a paedophile and a spy.
+Hours of footage recorded by Kouider and Medouni over several months showed a terrified Miss Lionnet also being accused of being a paedophile and a spy.

-Threatened with rape, prison and more violence she eventually made a confession to having a sexual relationship with a man who told the couple's trial that she'd never even met.
+Threatened with rape, prison and more violence, she eventually made a confession to having an affair with Mr Walton - a man who told the couple's trial that she'd never even met.

 Soon after she was dead.